MinghuiChen43/awesome-deep-phenomena/README.md

   - Jiawei Su, Danilo Vasconcellos Vargas, Sakurai Kouichi. *IEEE Transactions on Evolutionary Computation*
   - Digest: In this paper, we analyze an attack in an extremely limited scenario where only one pixel can be modified.
 For that we propose a novel method for generating one-pixel adversarial perturbations based on differential evolution (DE).
 It requires less adversarial information (a black-box attack) and can fool more types of networks due to the inherent features of DE.

+### 2016

+- Practical Black-Box Attacks against Machine Learning. [[paper]](https://arxiv.org/abs/1602.02697)
+  - Nicolas Papernot, Patrick McDaniel, Ian Goodfellow, Somesh Jha, Z. Berkay Celik, Ananthram Swami. *AsiaCCS 2017*
+  - Digest: We introduce the first practical demonstration of an attacker controlling a remotely hosted DNN with no such knowledge.
+Our attack evades a category of defenses, which we call gradient masking, previously proposed to increase resilience to adversarial examples.

 ## Representation Learning

 ### 2020